Particular/docs.particular.net/transports/upgrades/amazonsqs-4to5.md

 ### Operations

-Alongside with the transport a new .NET Core tool `NServiceBus.AmazonSQS.CommandLine` was released that allows to setup the required SQS queue, SNS topics/subscriptions, SQS policies for SNS as well as the optional S3 buckets for large message support.
+Alongside with the transport a new .NET Core tool `NServiceBus.AmazonSQS.CommandLine` was released, for setting up the required SQS queues, SNS topics/subscriptions, SQS policies for SNS, and the optional S3 buckets for large message support.
+For information, see the [documentation](https://docs.particular.net/transports/sqs/operations-scripting).

-You can read more about [the command line tool](/transports/sqs/operations-scripting) in the documentation.